-The primitive art of the African cultures has steadily increased its status in the world of art over the decades.
-This gallery is an homage to African tribal art, an homage to the perfection of primitive art.
-For us, primitive art is not simple - it is brilliant.
+The historic art of the African cultures has steadily increased its status in the world of art over the decades.
+This gallery is an homage to African tribal art, an homage to the perfection of so called "primitive" art.
+For us, this art is not simple at all - it is brilliant.
 And that's because it's simple and complex at the same time.

 The fascination of this art form is essentially based on this simplicity.
 Especially this simplicity - in the sense of "relaxed and focused" - allowed the Africans the pure spirit, the clear view and the calm hand from which the African tribal art could emerge in its variety and splendour.